Lisbon Naval Base: History

-Lisbon and the neighbor Tagus estuary has always been the largest and most important naval base of Portugal, since the 12th century.
+Lisbon, and the neighboring Tagus estuary, has always been the largest and most important naval base of Portugal, since the 12th century.
 During the Age of Discovery, in the 15th and 16th centuries, Lisbon and the Tagus became the major naval base in the World.
 It was from this base, that Vasco da Gama set out to discover the sea route to India.

 Until after World War I, in reality there was not a single naval base, but a series of smaller bases located at various points of both banks of the Tagus.
 Among others, in the early 20th century, there was the Lisbon Navy Arsenal, the Doca de Belém submarine base, the Bom Sucesso seaplane base, the Vila Franca de Xira destroyer base, the Vale do Zebro torpedo boat base, the Alcântara Naval Barracks and the Doca da Marinha naval quay.

 In the late 19th century, the idea of building a new naval arsenal at the site of the Royal Estate of Alfeite arose.
 Several senior naval officers also began to advocate the idea of concentrating the several Navy facilities in Lisbon and the Tagus, at a single site near the future new arsenal.

 Construction of the new naval arsenal began in 1928 and was completed in 1937.
 Considered one of the largest and best equipped installations of its kind, the Alfeite Arsenal started full operation in 1938.
 A large naval complex – known as "the city of the Navy" – was built concurrently, to accommodate most of the ships, personnel and services of the Portuguese Navy.
 These were successively transferred to Alfeite up until the 1950s.

 Since, 3 December 1958, the Intendência de Marinha do Alfeite (Naval Intendency of Alfeite) has been the Lisbon Naval Base.